Login

 Leopard Qigong - 5 Element White Tiger Qigong

 In our last two blog articles, we discovered the Dragon Qigong and how it is good for relieving lower back pain and also fear from the kidneys, and the Tiger Qigong, which helps to open tight shoulders, chest, strengthen the legs and muscles around the knees and relieve grief from the lungs.
-In this blog, we continue on with the 5 Element Qigong Set for the Leopard Qigong form which is a powerful Qigong form to improve stability, balance front and back, left and right, and release anger and frustration, which is often held in the liver.
+In this blog, we continue on with the 5 Element Qigong Set for the Leopard Qigong form, which is a powerful Qigong form to improve stability, balance front and back, left and right, and release anger and frustration, which is often held in the liver.

 How do you cope with anger and frustration?
 Are you able to let go and surrender to what is happening in the moment?
 Do you hold on to the past, letting frustrations and resentment eat away at you, or can you stay focused in the present moment, unaffected by past traumas and dramas?